WARNING: These guidelines are TENTATIVE

 before the contest status becomes open.

-You must register in order to submit your entry to the IOCCC.
+You MUST register in order to participate in the IOCCC.

 You may register while the contest is either